zhiweihu1103/QE-TEMP/README.md

 - [x] [Query2Box](https://arxiv.org/abs/1806.01445)
 - [x] [BetaE](https://arxiv.org/abs/2010.11465)
 - [x] [LogicE](https://arxiv.org/pdf/2103.00418.pdf)
-* We added the TEMP module to the above four models.
+* We added our TEMP module to the above four models.
 ### Training Model
 * Take the GQE model in the FB15k-237 dataset as an example:
 #### Generalization